surniaulula/wpsso-wc-metadata/README.md

 <p>The product global identifier values (ie. GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, UPC, EAN, ISBN, MPN) are searchable from both the front-end and back-end WooCommerce Products admin page.</p>

-<p>The WPSSO Product Metadata for WooCommerce add-on provides Schema (aka Schema.org) mpn, gtin14, gtin13, gtin12, gtin8, gtin, productID isbn, depth, and additionalProperty fluid_volume values to the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a> for Google Rich Results, Rich Snippets, and Structured Data.</p>
+<p>The WPSSO Product Metadata for WooCommerce SEO add-on provides Schema (aka Schema.org) mpn, gtin14, gtin13, gtin12, gtin8, gtin, productID isbn, depth, and additionalProperty fluid_volume values to the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a> for Google Rich Results, Rich Snippets, and Structured Data.</p>

 <p>The <em>SSO &gt; WooCommerce Metadata</em> settings page allows you to enable or disable product metadata with a simple checkbox, along with customizing the label and placeholder for different languages (aka WordPress locales).</p>